 All transit stops will be included in the model and coded according to available data from WMATA and field-collected data.

-Bicycle and scooter movements will not be included in the model.
+Bicycle and scooter movements will not be included along K Street where dedicated cycle lanes are not present.
 If calibration cannot be achieved, these movements may be added into the model at that point (Reference: DDOT meeting 12/09/2019).

+The cycle track on the west side of 15th Street and the bi-directional bike lanes on 11th Street will be modeled.

 Vissim Elements